social-protocols/jabble/README.md

 ## Convincing Replies

 Jabble ranks replies based on *how convincing they appear to be*.
-A reply is considered convincing if users who have considered that reply are more likely or less likely to upvote the post being replied to (and vice versa).
+A reply is considered convincing if users who have considered that reply are more likely or less likely to upvote the post being replied to.
 For example, if a post containing a video has a reply claiming that the video is fake, users who see that reply may be less likely to upvote the video.

 ![screenshot of a convincing reply](public/img/convincing-reply.png)
 <br/>**a convincing reply**